k2view-academy/K2View-Academy/articles/26_fabric_security/13_user_IAM_configuration.md

 - **SECURE** - a flag indicating whether certification and encryption should apply.
 Default is "true".
 - **SP_CERT_ALIAS** - alias to the certification that is uploaded to the IDP.
 This certification is the public key for the SAML response.
 - **IDP_CERT_ALIAS** - alias to the certification supplied by the IDP.
 This certification is the public key for the SAML request.
 - **GROUPS_KEY_MAPPING** (optional) - the name of the groups list, as retrieved from the IDP, as part of the SAML response.
-While Fabric expects that this value will be "groups" and this is its default, when required you can add this parameter and set its value.
+Although Fabric expects that this value will be "groups" (which is its default), when required, you can add this parameter and set its value.
 - **SP_SECURE** (optional, default is true) - indicates if expecting SAML response to be secured (encrypted).
 Set it to *false* when IDP does not want to upload the certificate file, provided by K2view.
 Having that IDP does not have the public key, it cannot encrypt the response.